 The Latest | Hamas commander killed in West Bank clash

-Hamas said that one of its commanders in the occupied West Bank was killed in a clash with Israeli forces.
+Hamas said that one of its commanders in the occupied West Bank was killed in a clash with Israeli forces, while Israel said four soldiers were killed in an explosion in Rafah.

 In a statement released late Monday, Hamas said Mohammed Jaber Abdo was killed along with three other fighters in a village near Ramallah, where the Western-backed Palestinian Authority is headquartered.